okta/okta-sdk-dotnet/oas3/output-csharp-netcore/docs/AuthorizationServerApi.md

             try
             {
-                // Revoke Refresh Tokens for Authorization Server and Client apiInstance.RevokeRefreshTokensForAuthorizationServerAndClient(authServerId, clientId);
+                // Revoke all Refresh Tokens for a Client apiInstance.RevokeRefreshTokensForAuthorizationServerAndClient(authServerId, clientId);
             }
             catch (ApiException  e)